-Before starting any vitamin routine, make sure to check with your doctor or a board certified holistic nutritionist.
+Before starting any vitamin routine, make sure to check with your doctor or a certified holistic nutritionist.

 #2 EAT ORGANIC FOOD & DRINK CLEAN WATER

 Chemicals and pesticides impact our bodies ability to fight allergens.
 When we ingest chemicals and pesticides from conventionally grown foods, our body tries to fight the unknown substance we have eaten.
 Over time, our body becomes fatigued from fighting the chemicals and pesticides, making it harder to overcome illnesses, such as allergic response.

 Think about it this way, making the change to eating organic food and drinking clean water will benefit your life a thousand times more than buying another thing for the house, apartment or another article of clothing.
 How much stuff do we really need?
 An investment in organic food is an investment in our health.

 #3 ESSENTIAL OILS

 I use eucalyptus oil in both a steam diffuser and in a diffuser necklace for congestion relief.
 I also put a couple of drops on my pillow at night.
-Also, when purchasing essential oils look for USDA organic essential oils.
+When purchasing essential oils look for USDA organic essential oils.
 This makes sure that you are buying a responsibly produced oil.
 If you are unsure of how to start using essential oils, you can contact industry professionals from reputable institutions such as the Tisserand Institute.